2021 RTP Application Guidance

 RTP Application Guidance

-Applicants are no longer asked to submit physical bound copies of their RTP Applications to SCPRT, the applications should be submitted online only.
+Applicants are no longer required to submit physical bound copies of their RTP Applications to SCPRT, please submit applications online only.

-Only sponsors that have submitted Letter of Intent forms by the Sept.
-9th deadline are eligible to apply.
-Fax copies won't be accepted.
+Only sponsors that have submitted a Letter of Intent forms by the Nov.
+6th deadline are eligible to apply.
+Fax/mailed copies won't be accepted.

 A QUICK LOOK